Maintaining Oral Health with Regular Dental Care

 Plaque and Tartar Removal

-Plaque, a soft and sticky film, continuously forms on your teeth.
-Without regular and thorough brushing, flossing, and professional cleanings, it can harden into tartar, a darker substance that accumulates in hard-to-clean areas, especially along the gumline.
-Our hygienist will use specialized tools to meticulously remove plaque and tartar, even from the most challenging places.
-After removing these deposits, we’ll polish your teeth to remove any stains, leaving your smile bright and clean.
+Plaque is a sticky bacterial film that continuously forms on your teeth.
+Without proper brushing, flossing, and professional cleanings, it hardens into tartar, which accumulates in hard-to-reach areas, especially along the gumline.
+Our dental hygienist uses specialized tools to remove plaque and tartar buildup, preventing tooth decay and gum disease.
+After the removal process, we polish your teeth to eliminate surface stains, leaving your smile clean, smooth, and refreshed.

 Contact us today